 “Studies now indicate that, upon distribution in a down market, you have a much greater risk of running out of money due to withdrawals and loss of capital simultaneously,” said Jeffrey R. Rotman of Rotman and Associates in Weston, Florida.
 “There are a few things you can consider to circumvent this, such as purchasing non-correlated assets to the stock market, which you can draw on in a downward trend.
 Also, there are products such as fixed index annuities that allow you to participate on a portion of the upside of the market, but guarantee all of the principal.
 A combination of these strategies brings more efficacy to an overall retirement plan.”
 (Related: Taking cash off the table: Life insurance, annuity alternatives)

-Government policy uncertainty: Inflation, Social Security, taxes
+Government policy uncertainty: Debt and spending, Social Security, taxes

 Similarly, Social Security, a stable source of income for many retirees, can also be affected by future government actions.
 There is ongoing debate about how to fund the program, as it is projected to only pay full benefits until 2034.
 Suggestions include a reduction in benefits paid out or a limitation on who can qualify for Social Security.